TheNoobInventor/lego-ev3-segway/README.md

 robot_body_angle = -0.2
 ```

-The balancing loop is nested in the main program loop and as the name suggests, is the block of code that calculates the output power for the motors to keep the segway balanced in motion or in a stationary position.
+The balancing loop is nested in the main program loop and as the name suggests, is the block of code that calculates the output power for the motors to keep the segway balanced when in motion or in a stationary position.

 #### Prepare update_action() generator

 Here, the `update_action()` generator is called but is not executed.

 ```